TAKE A LOOK-Reuters Wealth Management Summit

 Fund managers and regulators in London, New York, Hong Kong, Singapore and Geneva will participate in the Reuters Wealth Management Summit from June 8-11 to discuss where people are putting their money and other topics, including alternative investments, digital currencies, millennial clients, consolidation and regulatory issues.

-LATEST SUMMIT STORIES > DBS aims for $100 bln in private bank assets in 3 years > Merrill Lynch pivots to mildly affluent clients > Citi's Charrington: Bank eyes West Coast for new towers > Swiss Lombard Odier bets on tie-ups to boost Asia growth
+LATEST SUMMIT STORIES > Swiss private bank Reyl eyes doubling of assets in 2020 plan > Online wealth advisers set for client influx -Nutmeg CEO > Regulators close in on bond-markup rules > Now hiring women and Millennials -executives > Rethinking buybacks has little traction with wealth managers > FINRA may cut or drop fees for dark pool reports > FINRA to clarify firms' duties in curbing elder abuse

-BACKGROUND > Fund giant PIMCO sees little risk of UK exit from EU > Japan investors dump euro zone bonds; buy dollar, sterling > Hedge funds up 3.9 percent through May, beat S&P 500 -data > Traders renew attack on Greece ETF > Japan GPIF head: no imminent need to hedge vs stronger yen > BlackRock's Rieder eyes buying more German Bunds > Tarullo, Fink cite bond mkt liquidity concerns > US stock market reform has wrong focus -outgoing regulator > BlackRock CEO Fink expects Fed to raise rates in Sept > Investors flock to stocks, the riskiest asset class -survey
+STORIES FROM DAYS 1, 2 AND 3 OF SUMMIT > Private bankers cautious over China onshore strategy > Non-traded REITs cost investors $50 bln -consultant > TD Ameritrade moves upmarket to millionaires > Morgan Stanley adds more banking services for wealth clients > Morgan Stanley's Fleming: Fed may hike rates twice in 2015 > Asia seen as sweet spot for U.S. investors > DBS aims for $100 bln in private bank assets in 3 years > Merrill Lynch pivots to mildly affluent clients > Citi's Charrington: Bank eyes West Coast for new towers > Swiss Lombard Odier bets on tie-ups to boost Asia growth

 REUTERS LATEST ASSET ALLOCATION POLL